 Cholesterol Is Vital For Health

-The war against cholesterol is finally starting to wane and with good reason; cholesterol has many vital functions.
+The war against cholesterol is finally starting to

 It is a critical component of cell membranes without which cell structure would suffer, it is the precursor to all steroid hormones like estrogen and testosterone, it is the backbone of vitamin D (produced when sunlight interacts with the cholesterol in our skin), is used to make bile, a key player in the digestion and absorption of dietary fats, and is vital for the health of our brain cells.